longda/heatmap-express/README.md

 6. Run the app using node: ``` $ node app.js ``` or heroku: ``` $ foreman start ```

 ## Design Explanation
-This sample pertains primarily to the storage system for events generated from "the game" and made into a REST API.
+This sample pertains primarily to the storage system for events generated from some game, storage and retrieval via calls into a REST API, and one sample display in a web application.
 At this time, no considerations have been made as to security regarding the calls into the API.

 ### Data Model
+The data model used for this app is a simple and flexible using the equivalent of foreign key ids from a relational model for common objects such as users (killer/killed), maps, weapons, etc.  These could be references into a relational system or embedded documents of a NO SQL system such as Mongo.
+Since these would be extremely redundant if embedded into thousands of records, I've chosen to just use foreign keys for now.
+It is assumed that a reference of map id 1 would be resolved trivially via a master map list or a GetMapById() call.

 ### Data Storage